 If you download sponsored content, we will share your sign-up details and the fact that you downloaded the sponsored content with the relevant sponsor on the basis of our legitimate interests and those of our sponsor.
 Sponsors with whom we share your information may contact you, including for marketing purposes.
 If sponsors make us aware of their wish to send you marketing communications, we will request your consent on behalf of these sponsors at the point where you provide us with your information.

 At some of our events, we may scan your badge which has the details (Name, Job Title, and Company Name) that you provided to us when you signed up for the event.
 This information will be shared with the sponsors of the event.
 You can choose not to have your badge scanned if you wish.

 Some of our events have their own mobile applications.
 These applications will use the data first name, last name, email, job title which you provided to us upon registration.
 All your interactions within the application are also captured and recorded (e.g. opening agenda, clicking on links etc) for the purpose of creating a better user experience.

-After some of our events we usually conduct surveys to understand a bit more about your experience at our events.
-These surveys are not anonymous and in the future we may use the information that you provide to us to tailor your experience though our sales and marketing campaigns.
+After some of our events, we usually conduct surveys to understand a bit more about your experience at our events.
+These surveys are not anonymous and in the future, we may use the information that you provide to us to tailor your experience through our sales and marketing campaigns.

 Your personal data is kept secure at all times and we use the latest technology to ensure that all our data is only accessible / shared for the purposes stated above.